llniu/pQTL_HolbaekStudy/README.md

 # pQTL_HolbaekStudy

 [![DOI](https://zenodo.org/badge/621202145.svg)](https://doi.org/10.5281/zenodo.14426436)
 - Link to repository: [github.com/llniu/pQTL_HolbaekStudy](https://github.com/llniu/pQTL_HolbaekStudy)
 - Link to preprint on medRxiv: [Plasma Proteome Variation and its Genetic Determinants in Children and Adolescents](https://www.medrxiv.org/content/10.1101/2023.03.31.23287853v1)
+- GWAS summary statistics at [GCST90452001-GCST90453000](https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90452001-GCST90453000/) and [GCST90454001-GCST90455000](https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90454001-GCST90455000/)
 - Searchable results at [proteomevariation.org](http://proteomevariation.org/)
-- summary of custom scripts used for diverse analysis in the project
-- 2,147 children and adolescents in the discovery cohort
+- 2,147 individuals with normal weight and obesity aged 5-20 in the discovery cohort
+- 1,000 individuals with normal weight and obesity aged 5-20 in the replication cohort
 - 588 adults with alcohol-related liver diseasse in the replication cohort
 - Datasets generated and used in this study include SNP-based genotyping, plasma proteomics, clinical data and phenotypic data.
+- summary of custom scripts used for diverse analysis in the project

 ## Contents